sbird/kspace-neutrinos/README.txt

 This document details the steps to take.

-All interfacing between the neutrino integrator and the rest of the code goes through the routines in kspace_neutrinos_2.c and kspace_neutrinos_2.h Ideally therefore, you should just call these routines at the correct points in your code and add the .c files to your Makefile.
+All interfacing between the neutrino integrator and the rest of the code goes through the routines in interface_common.c and interface_common.h Ideally therefore, you should just call these routines at the correct points in your code and add the .c files to your Makefile.
+Interfaces specific to Gadget-3, in particular assuming FFTW2 and Gadget's parameter reading routines, are found in interface_gadget.[ch].
+If you are using Gadget-3, you can just include these files.
 Note we do not use global Gadget variables, nor Gadget configuration switches.

 The three main routines are:
 OmegaNu(a): the matter density in neutrinos, should be added to the Hubble function allocate_kspace_memory(): allocates and sets up the neutrino module.
-Do it before calling OmegaNu. add_nu_power_to_rhogrid(): call this inside your PM routine to add the neutrino power to the grid, Further documentation is provided inside kspace_neutrinos_2.h
+Do it before calling OmegaNu.

+add_nu_power_to_rhogrid(): call this inside your PM routine to add the neutrino power to the grid, Further documentation is provided inside interface_gadget.h

 Note that add_nu_power_to_rhogrid assumes the (slab-decomposed) FFTW 2, with a type complex number type fftw_complex, as this is used in almost all gadget versions.
-If this does not match your code, you will need to alter powerspectrum.c (or use a power spectrum routine built into your code) and change the loop on line 225 of kspace_neutrinos_2.c just after init_delta_pow.
+If this does not match your code, the routine compute_neutrino_power_from_cdm takes a pre-computed matter power spectrum, and you should adapt the for loop in add_nu_power_to_rhogrid to your own FFT routines.

-The .c files which need to be compiled in are: delta_pow.c - GSL interpolation for neutrino power spectra delta_tot_table.c - Core integrator that computes delta_nu given a matter power spectrum. kspace_neutrinos_2.c - Routines to do the messy business of interfacing with Gadget.
+The .c files which need to be compiled in are: delta_pow.c - GSL interpolation for neutrino power spectra delta_tot_table.c - Core integrator that computes delta_nu given a matter power spectrum. interface_common.c - Routines to do the messy business of interfacing with Gadget.
+                       Also stores the state for the neutrino code in the form of global variables. interface_gadget.c - Interface routines which assume FFTW2 and are only suitable for Gadget-3.
-                       Also stores the state for the neutrino code in the form of global variables. omega_nu_single.c -  Routines to compute OmegaNu and OmegaR powerspectrum.c - Routine to compute the power spectrum of a Fourier-transformed density field, divided up between processors as by FFTW2. transfer_init.c - Routine to read and parse CAMB formatter transfer functions.
+                       Also stores the state for the neutrino code in the form of global variables. powerspectrum.c - Routine to compute the power spectrum of a Fourier-transformed density field, divided up between processors as by FFTW2. omega_nu_single.c -  Routines to compute OmegaNu and OmegaR transfer_init.c - Routine to read and parse CAMB formatter transfer functions.

 Other c files are: